Certification

 Integral Deep Listening recognizes an objective, social sangha, comprised of fellow students of IDL and also an interior, “intrasocial” sangha, composed of those dream characters and personifications of our life issues that we interview.
 Because others represent aspects of ourselves, when we interview others we are also healing, balancing, and transforming ourselves, represented both by their waking personality and the various perspectives that we interview.

 Everyone and everything is potentially a sangha member.
-They become members of our spiritual community when we practice listening to it in a deep and integral way, which is respectful, reciprocating, trustworthy, and empathetic.
+Others become members of our spiritual community when we practice listening to them in a deep and integral way, which is respectful, reciprocating, trustworthy, and empathetic.

 Sociometry